DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 What are our competitors really doing?

 Many companies present themselves as “Swiss” but do not have their own laboratories in the country.
-In most cases:
+For this reason:

 The biological material (blood, cord, placenta) is transported abroad after collection (for example, to Poland, England, Portugal, etc.).

-Abroad, it is processed and frozen, according to the standards of that country.
+Abroad, it is processed and frozen, according to the standards of that country and not according to Swissmedic standards.

 Only later are the samples returned to Switzerland, in bulk (not individually), for storage, with associated transportation risks.